-Glob patterns also let you take only a particular directory (or subset of directories) as an input atom instead of the whole input repo.
+Glob patterns also let you take only a particular directory (or subset of directories) as a PFS input instead of the whole input repo.
 If we create a pipeline that is specifically only for California, we can use a glob pattern of /California/ to only use the data in that directory as input to our pipeline.

-Only Processing New Data
+9.3.3 Only Processing New Data